 Alban Federation (AF) have been training teachers across Hertfordshire since 2004.
 Both Secondary and Primary training programmes are now offered.

-AF was graded as an outstanding provider by OFSTED during the most recent inspection in November 2012 and was rated in the top 10 of teacher training providers in the Good Teacher Training Guide 2017.
+AF was rated in the top 10 of teacher training providers in the Good Teacher Training Guide 2017.

 Applicants will have the opportunity to complete an informal visit to partner schools offering the subject before progressing to a formal selection day in which they will ‘teach’ and complete panel interviews.
 Successful applicants will then proceed to a final interview at Alban Federation.